Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-materials/readme.md

 2. Hover your mouse over the 3D viewport on the right side, press <kbd>Z</kbd> and select `Material Preview` so that you can see the textures again.
 3. Make sure that the [context mode](https://www.youtube.com/watch?v=SVLAYHJSXYA) of the 3D viewport is set to Edit Mode, and that you are in [face select mode](https://www.youtube.com/watch?v=C_X7muZP3XA)

 This is the default UV Editing workspace.
 The left window is the UV Editor, and the right window is the 3D viewport that you are used to from the normal Layout workspace, however it is possible to customize the window positioning to whatever you would like.
-It is extremely difficult to do such a complex topic as UV editing justice via a text tutorial, so please watch this short [UV editing basics tutorial](https://www.youtube.com/watch?v=dR_TCHUTEw0) for a visual demonstration on how manipulation UV mapping affects how textures are displayed on a 3D object.
+It is difficult to do such a complex topic as UV editing justice via a text tutorial, so please watch this short [UV editing basics tutorial](https://www.youtube.com/watch?v=dR_TCHUTEw0) for a visual demonstration on how manipulation UV mapping affects how textures are displayed on a 3D object.

 Using the information shown in the video, follow these steps:
 1. In the 3D Viewport, select only the top (wood) face of the object.
 You should see the texture appear in the UV window, along with a small square representing the area of the texture that the face is sampling the pixels of.
 We want to increase the size of this square so that the face covers a much larger texture area.